 The Best Free Feed Readers for Windows, Mac and Linux

 As I am probably not the only one to look for an feed reader I decided to share my list of those I think are the best ones.

 Most people until 2013 used Google Reader for RSS (and Atom) feeds but then Google decided to shut it down.

-I listed it here originally in my list of the best free cross-platform RSS readers (also referred to as feed readers by many) along with alternatives.
-Cross platform means they work on Windows, Mac and Linux.
+I listed it here originally in my collection of the best free cross-platform RSS readers (also referred to as feed readers by many) along with alternatives.
+Cross-platform means they work on Windows, Mac and Linux.

 - 2 of the best feed readers are open source software, both of them are based on the Java programming language, that’s why they work on all operating systems.

 - 1 of them is a Firefox extension (add on) and works on all systems as Firefox itself is cross platform

 - 3 of them are web based feed readers.
 It means they work in your browser like any website.

-- 1 is a mail client that can also be used for feeds.
+- 1 is an open source cross-platform mail client that can also be used for feeds.

 So here is the list, the standalone desktop programs first:

 - RSSOwl – Probably the most popular downloadable free open source RSS reader, nice clean interface, supports dozens of languages

 - BlogBridge – Simple, browser-like interface, also open source and quite popular newsreader

 - Sage – Sage is by now an established Firefox add on for feeds.
 It’s very simple and easy to use

 - Feedly – Feedly, a modern web based feed reader with a magazine like display of your feeds.
 It adapts to your natural reading habits.
 Originally it required Google Reader, not anymore!

-- Netvibes – Netvibes is more a web based starpage than a stand alone feed reader but you can use it like one, you can share items too
+- Netvibes – Netvibes is more a web based startpage than a stand alone feed reader but you can use it like one, you can share items too